-An Individual Retirement Account, or IRA, is a personal savings plan that consists of your contributions and earnings, plus certain amounts, if any, rolled over from pension plans.
-In general, your contributions were taxed when they were made and are not taxed by New Jersey when withdrawn.
-Interest, dividends, rollovers from tax-free pension plans, and earnings credited to an IRA are subject to income tax when withdrawn.
+An Individual Retirement Account (IRA) is a personal savings plan that consists of your contributions and earnings plus certain amounts rolled over from pension plans.
+In general, your contributions were taxed when you made them and are not taxed by New Jersey when withdrawn.
+Interest, dividends, rollovers from tax-free pension plans, and earnings credited to an IRA are taxable when withdrawn.

-When withdrawals are made from a traditional IRA over a period of years, each year you must include as taxable pension income the portion of the annual distribution which represents accumulated gains.
-For example, if the amounts not previously taxed in the IRA represent 33 percent of the "total value" of the IRA, then the "taxable portion" of the distribution is 33 percent of the total amount withdrawn in that year.
+When you make withdrawals from a traditional IRA over a period of years, the part of the annual distribution that represents earnings is taxable.
+For example, if the amounts not previously taxed in the IRA represent 33% of the total value of the IRA, then the taxable portion of the distribution is 33% of the total amount withdrawn in that year.

-If you are filing a resident return, you must report both the taxable and excludable portions of the distribution on the separate lines provided for that purpose on Form NJ-1040.
+If you are filing a resident return, you must report both the taxable and excludable portions of the distribution on the separate lines provided on Form NJ-1040.

 See Tax Topic Bulletin GIT-1&2 , Retirement Income, for more information.

 View information on Roth IRAs, including information on conversions to Roth IRAs.